bitsgofer/notebook/posts/gophercon-singapore-2019.md

 This is what we need when writing critical software.
 However the implementation in Go leaves a lot to be desired.

-On other problem that might be a concern is a performance problem.
+Another problem that might be a concern is a performance (more work/function call, especially on systems with high load).

 ### Other tidbits